 Mathematicians spend much of their time and energy attempting to prove or disprove conjectures.
 (They also expend considerable mental energy in creating new conjectures based on collected evidence or intuition.)
-When a conjecture is proved (or disproved) the proof or disproof will typically appear in a published paper, provided the conjecture is of sufficient interest.
+When a conjecture is proved (or disproved) the proof or disproof is typically published, provided the conjecture is of sufficient interest.
 If it is proved, the conjecture attains the status of a theorem or proposition.
 If it is disproved, then no one is really very interested in it anymore-mathematicians do not care much for false statements.